Criticism of Netflix: Jokes about the transgender community in Dave Chapelle's The Closer

 Netflix was criticized for purchasing the rights to The Closer, a special by Dave Chappelle.

 Two transgender Netflix employees filed a complaint against Netflix with the National Labor Relations Board, alleging the company retaliated against them for speaking out against the comedian's most recent special.

 Politically sensitive content

-Netflix has encountered political controversy after its global expansion and for some of its international productions, including The Mechanism, which depicted a political kickbacks scandal in Brazil, Fauda, for its sympathetic depiction of Israeli commandos as well as for its sympathetic depiction of Hamas terrorists and Amo, which portrays Rodrigo Duterte's hugely controversial drug war.
+Netflix has encountered political controversy after its global expansion and for some of its international productions, including The Mechanism, which depicted a political kickbacks scandal in Brazil, Fauda, for its sympathetic depiction of Israel Defense Forces commandos as well as for its sympathetic depiction of Hamas militants and Amo, which portrays Rodrigo Duterte's hugely controversial drug war.

 Netflix has been accused of pushing liberal political ideology through their original movies and series by conservatives.

 In 2019, Netflix faced pressure to stop filming in Northern Ireland in light of the country's strict abortion laws.